2012 Arizona Cardinals season: Week 14: at Seattle Seahawks

-With the loss, the Cardinals were not only eliminated from postseason contention and also falling to 4–9, but the 58-point loss was the worst in franchise history.
+With the loss, the Cardinals were not only eliminated from postseason contention by falling to 4–9, but the 58-point loss was the worst in franchise history.
 They committed 8 turnovers, which was the most that the Cardinals have ever committed in a game.
-Arizona only had 154 yards of total offense while the defense gave up 493 yards.
+Arizona had only 154 yards of total offense while the defense gave up 493 yards.

 The Cardinals also became the first team in NFL history to lose 9 consecutive games after starting 4–0.

 Week 15: vs. Detroit Lions

-With this win the Cardinals ended their 9 game losing streak.
+With this win, the Cardinals ended their 9 game losing streak.

 Week 16: vs. Chicago Bears

 Week 17: at San Francisco 49ers

 With this loss, the Cardinals surpassed the 1989 Chicago Bears for the worst record by an NFL team starting 4–0.